danielanywhere/ShopTools/README.md

 -   **One-time table setup**.
 Just set your dimensions, directions of travel, and origins.
 Done.

+-   **Check your cuts before exporting.** You can now review your cuts on a scale-model orthogonal 3D view of your table.

 <p>&nbsp;</p>

 ## The Safest Way to Run Your Shop